 What is a cooling off period?

 Every purchaser of a residential property in NSW is entitled to a 5 business day cooling off period.
-Section 66Q of the Conveyancing Act 1919 defines residential property.
+The Conveyancing Act 1919 defines residential property.

-A vendor often insists on receiving a section 66W certificate at the time of exchange.
+A vendor often insists on receiving certificate pursuant to section 66W of the Conveyancing Act (a section 66W certificate) on exchange.
 A purchaser who signs a section 66W certificate waives their right to a cooling off period and can no longer back out of the contract without forfeiting the 10% deposit.

 Note: if a property is purchased at auction (or on the same day as an auction after the property was passed in), the purchaser has no cooling off rights.

 A purchaser can extend the cooling-off period by written agreement with the vendor.
-To do that, you must provide the vendor with a written request, and ensure that you have a written reply, before 5pm on the fifth business day after exchange.
-If you do not have a written reply from the vendor agreeing to an extension of time before then, it will be deemed that the cooling off period expired at 5pm on the fifth business day and you will be bound to the terms of the contract.
+To do that, you must provide the vendor with a written request, and ensure that you have a written reply from the vendor agreeing to an extension of time, before 5pm on the fifth business day after exchange.
+If you do not have a reply before 5pm on the fifth business day, the cooling off period will be deemed to have expired and you will be bound to the terms of the contract.

 A purchaser who decides not to proceed with the purchase must provide the vendor with written notice of that decision during the cooling off period.
 In that event, the purchaser forfeits 0.25% of the purchase price to the vendor, and the balance of the 10% deposit paid on exchange is returned to them.

-Why should a purchaser make a colling off period a condition of their offer?
+Why should a purchaser make a cooling off period a condition of their offer?

 A purchaser benefits from an exchange of contracts with a cooling off period for the following reasons:

-Why is the vendor insisting on a section 66W certificate?
+Why does the vendor want a section 66W certificate?

 Although cooling off periods are generally in favour of the purchaser, their actual existence could work in favour of the vendor.
 In a sellers’ market where the supply of property cannot meet the demand by purchasers, a vendor can demand that a purchaser waive their cooling off rights.
 This would ultimately mean that neither the purchaser nor the vendor have a right to rescind the contract.

-It has been argued that there is an imbalance of power in this scenario.
-As the property stays on the market until the exchange of contracts, the purchaser may be forced to decide between waiving the cooling off period (and skimping on their due diligence) or possibly missing out on buying the property.
+In this scenario, as the property stays on the market until the exchange of contracts, the purchaser may be forced to decide between waiving the cooling off period (and skimping on their due diligence) or missing out on buying the property.
 Nonetheless, the vendor is within their rights to insist on the section 66W certificate.

 A quick contract exchange is often necessary to secure a property.
 A purchaser who agrees to waive their cooling off rights (and therefore be bound by the full terms of the contract from the time of exchange) could make their offer more attractive to a vendor.
-Of course, it is not recommended that a purchaser make this offer without first obtaining all the necessary building/ pest/ strata reports and unconditional loan approval from their incoming mortgagee.
+However, it is not recommended that a purchaser agree to waive their cooling off rights without first obtaining all the necessary building/ pest/ strata reports and unconditional loan approval from their mortgagee.

-Best practice is for a prospective purchaser to obtain a pre-approval from the incoming mortgagee before even starting to inspect properties.
+Best practice is for a prospective purchaser to obtain a pre-approval from their mortgagee before even starting to inspect properties.
 From then on, once you find a property, rely on your solicitor to guide you through the negotiation of contract terms and the subsequent exchange of contracts.